wKovacs64/pwned/.changeset/dark-boats-allow.md

 'pwned': minor
 ---

-Set process exit code to assist with scripting, CI/CD, and other automation:
+On errors/failures, set process exit code to `1` to assist with scripting, CI/CD, and other automation.
+Successful commands will continue exiting with code `0`.

-- `0` - Success (command was successful)
-- `1` - Failure (API failure, invalid input, etc.)